appbaseio/reactivesearch-api/README.md

 ### Permission

-A `User` grants a `Permission` to a certain `User`, predefining its capabilities, in order to access Elasticsearch's RESTful API.
-Permissions serve as an entrypoint for accessing the Elasticsearch API and has a fixed *time-to-live* unlike a user, after which it will no longer be operational.
-A `User` is always in charge of the `Permission` it creates.
+A `User` grants a `Permission` to a certain `User`, predefining its capabilities in order to access Elasticsearch's RESTful API.
+Permissions serve as an entry point for accessing the Elasticsearch API and has a fixed *time-to-live* unlike a user, after which it will no longer be operational.
+A `User` is always in charge of the `Permission` they create.

 - `username`: an auto generated username that uniquely identifies the permission
 - `password`: an auto generated password that verifies the identity of the permission